spatie/laravel-cors/README.md

 This package will add CORS headers to the responses of your Laravel app.
 Read [this excellent article](https://spring.io/understanding/CORS) on the subject if you want to understand what CORS is all about.

-This package support preflight request and is easily configurable to fit your needs.
+This package supports preflight requests and is easily configurable to fit your needs.

 ## Installation